Saints surge away from danger

 Christopher Schindler was all too easily robbed of possession, Redmond selflessly squared and substitute Obafemi was on hand to tuck away a landmark goal, leaving the hapless hosts four points from safety.

-Huddersfield must contend with a daunting trip to Old Trafford on Boxing Day (27 December NZDT), while Southampton will eye a result at home to West Ham United the next day.
+Huddersfield must contend with a daunting trip to Old Trafford on Boxing Day (27 December AEDT), while Southampton will eye a result at home to West Ham United the next day.